captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 ## Usage
 1. Double-click the `CSNullInput.ahk` file to run the script ( or compiled .exe ).
-2. The script will run in the background, affecting your WASD key inputs in Counter-Strike 2.
+2. The script will run in the background, affecting your WASD key inputs.
 3. To stop the script, right-click the AutoHotkey icon in your system tray and select "Exit".

 ## Configuration